Kubernetes

 General

-The containers timezone to set (note, some containers do not respect this setting).
+The container's timezone to set (note, some containers do not respect this setting).

 Default:Europe/Athens